w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Include image and media alternatives in your design

-Provide space in your design for alternatives for images and media as needed.
+Provide a place in your design for alternatives for images and media.
 For example, you might need:

 * Visible links to transcripts of audio
-* Visible links to audio described versions of video
+* Visible links to audio described versions of videos
 * Text with icons or buttons
 * Captions and descriptions for tables or complex graphs

 Work with content authors and developers to provide alternatives for non-text content.

 {::nomarkdown}
-<%= example 'Design shows alternative format options' %>
+<%= example 'Design includes links to transcript and alternative video' %>

 <div class="text-alt">
   <figure>
     <div>
       <img src="images/example_media_player.png" alt=""><br>
-      <a href="#">Transcript</a>
+      <a href="#">Transcript</a>,
       <a href="#">Video with audio description</a>
     </div>
   </figure>